Why Your Dog Can’t Breathe And What You Need To Do

 Recommendations If Your Dog Can’t Breathe Or Makes Abnormal Breathing Sounds

-- Book an appointment with your vet to assess your dog for brachycephalic obstructive airway syndrome.
-Our vets at Your Vet Online are also able to give you broad advice.
+• Book an appointment with your vet to assess your dog for brachycephalic obstructive airway syndrome.
+Our vets are also able to give you broad advice.

-- If you notice your dog has a blue tinge to their tongue, is panting heavily or has changed to a bright red colour with collapse, get to your nearest vet immediately.
+• If you notice your dog has a blue tinge to its tongue, is panting heavily or has changed to a bright red colour with collapse, get to your nearest vet immediately.

 Do you own a dog that has brachycephalic obstructive airway syndrome?
 Tell us about what you have done to cope, did you do surgery?